Preparing To Learn A Piece For Guitar

 Fifth, play through the piece as best you can to identify anything you think might give you trouble.
 You will miss something, so don’t worry if you find later that you need to step away from the piece to learn a new skill before returning.
 If you cannot make it through the piece in one short reading, then I am going to suggest it is too difficult for you to begin with.
 You should find another piece to work up to first.
 That being stated, if you want to eventually play this piece, then there is nothing wrong in making note of the technical challenges that need to be worked on to build up to playing the piece.

 Finally, write down everything you have identified and put it to the test.
 If you identified a certain arpeggio, then can you play that arpeggio using standard chords at the desired tempo for the piece?
 If you identified scalar passages, then do you know the scale it comes from, and can you play it at tempo?
-Are there a number of barre chords, other chords, or difficult stretches you are unfamiliar with?
+Are there many barre chords, other chords, or difficult stretches you are unfamiliar with?
 What are their names and can you land them at the tempo required for the piece?
 Through this type of questioning, you can begin to understand the technical requirements needed and evaluate whether you can meet those requirements now or need to wait to begin the piece after you have done the preparatory work to reach those requirements.

 Jazz And Other Evaluations